 Best SLS-free product:

-Free from SLS, parabens and sulphates, this luxury cream body wash is the perfect pick for shower time.
-It easily washes away the dirt, while also boosting hydration.
+Free from SLS, parabens and phthalates, this luxury night cream is the perfect pick for relaxing in the evening.
+It helps brighten and plump up the skin, while also boosting hydration.
 Not to mention, it uses an intoxicating blend of restorative oils to nourish your skin.